netcraftsmen/cfic/documentation/README.md

  * Allow 5-10 minutes after launching the Splunk SOAR On-premises server for the setup process to complete.
  * In your EC2 Management Console, find your instance running Splunk SOAR On-premises.
 Copy its public IP and Paste the public IP into a new browser tab.
- * Log into Splunk SOAR On-premises with the following credentials: ** username: soarlocaladmin ** password: the AWS instance id ex: i-04ad4f23eaje76530
+ * Log into Splunk SOAR On-premises with the following credentials: **username: soarlocaladmin** password: the AWS instance id ex: **i-04ad4f23eaje76530**.

 >Note: The version tested is `6.0.0.114895`.